laurenshareshian/laurenshareshian.github.io/_posts/2019-12-25-Final-Project-Daily-Log.md

 Below is a log of my daily progress, including:

 1.)
 What I worked on today

 2.)
+What I learned

-Any road blocks or questions that I need to get answered 3.)
+3.)
+Any road blocks or questions that I need to get answered

+4.)
 What my goals are for tomorrow

 **January 7th**